Cap26803/SDN-Based-Real-Time-Network-Forensics-and-Anomaly-Detection-System/docs/Project_Documentation.md

 ## 1. Introduction

 In today’s increasingly interconnected world, the security of network infrastructures is paramount.
-This project addresses the need for proactive security measures by leveraging Software-Defined Networking (SDN) to monitor network traffic in real-time, detect anomalies, and automate threat mitigation.
+This project addresses the need for proactive security measures by leveraging Software-Defined Networking (SDN) to monitor network traffic in real-time and detect anomalies.
 With a web-based dashboard, the system provides intuitive visualization and forensic analysis capabilities.

 ---